-Borealis 2021 is on its way!
-We were the last festival in Norway to be held before the lockdown in 2020, and since then we have all had a different year.
-The situation has influenced us to think in new, local and sustainable ways.
-We have planned for a festival that can take place even under strict infection control measures, with a digital and physical, indoor and outdoor presence.
+Borealis 2022 is on its way!
 The volunteers are an important part of what we know as the Borealis atmosphere, and we are very happy that we’re able to invite you along this year too!

-If you have any questions about being a volunteer at Borealis 2021 do not hesitate to get in touch with Vilde Tuv and Émilie Fanor-Fontaine: email@example.com.
+If you have any questions or concerns don’t hesitate to get in touch with volunteer coordinator Émilie Fanor-Fontaine: email@example.com.

 Areas of work